OWASP/www-project-cyber-controls-matrix/index.md

   - etc.

-* Levels of Detail for Each Control
+* Mapping Levels of Detail for Each Control

-  - High-Level Topics (Area)
+  - High Level Topics (Area)
     - ex.
 "Disaster Recovery" within a Control stating "Ensure there is a <b>Disaster Recovery (H)</b> Policy (M) that identifies Roles and Responsibilities (L) and Mission-Critical Environments (L)."

-  - Medium-Level Topics (Object)
+  - Medium Level Topics (Object)
     - ex.
 "Policy" within a Control stating "Ensure there is a Disaster Recovery (H) <b>Policy (M)</b> that identifies Roles and Responsibilities (L) and Mission-Critical Environments (L)."

-  - Low-Level Topics (Target)
+  - Low Level Topics (Target)
     - ex.
 "Roles and Responsibilities" within a Control stating "Ensure there is a Disaster Recovery (H) Policy (M) that identifies <b>Roles and Responsibilities (L)</b> and Mission-Critical Environments (L)."
     - ex.
 "Mission-Critical Environments" within a Control stating "Ensure there is a Disaster Recovery (H) Policy (M) that identifies Roles and Responsibilities (L) and <b>Mission-Critical Environments (L)</b>."